debrouwere/draughtsman/README.md

 ## Daemonize and run on startup

 For additional convenience, you may want to deamonize the application and run it after login or startup just like your web server.
 The installation script can do this for you, using upstart on a Linux system and launchctl on OS X.

 ## Adding handlers

-Draughtsman processes Jade templates, CoffeeScript and Stylus out of the box.
+Draughtsman processes Jade templates, Django templates, HAML, CoffeeScript and Stylus out of the box.
 You can however easily add your own handler to `src/handlers`.
-The code should export a factory that outputs an express.js controller, written in either CoffeeScript (as in the examples below) or JavaScript.
+The code should export a factory that outputs an express.js controller, written in either CoffeeScript (as in the examples below) or
+JavaScript.

 A handler looks something like this: